ssfsx17/ffpnp/readable.md

 **Pummel**

 Perform a melee attack.
 Roll a cubic die (also known as a “d6”).
-On a 1 or 2, the After-Armor Damage is halved.
-On a 5 or 6, the After-Armor Damage is doubled.
+On a 1 or 2, the Potency is only 50.
+On a 5 or 6, the Potency is 200.

 #### Monk 30